The Beat Goes On (Sonny & Cher song)

 "The Beat Goes On" is a song written and composed by Sonny Bono and recorded by Sonny & Cher.
 It was issued as a single and appeared on their 1967 album In Case You're in Love.
 It entered the Billboard Hot 100 chart on January 14, 1967, peaking at number six.

-Song information
+Production

-The backing music for the song was recorded using the renowned group of Los Angeles session musicians who, in time, came to be known collectively as "The Wrecking Crew."
-The arrangement is credited to Harold Battiste, but Wrecking Crew bassist Carol Kaye asserts that at the session she devised the distinctive syncopated bass line that is featured on the released recording, replacing the original walking bass line in the prepared arrangement:
+The players on the song were The Wrecking Crew.
+The arrangement is credited to Harold Battiste, but Wrecking Crew bassist Carol Kaye asserts that at the session she devised the distinctive syncopated bass line that is featured on the released recording, replacing the original walking bass line in the prepared arrangement.

-Songfacts: "What's an example of one of the songs that you guys really added to and made it into a hit?"

-Carol Kaye: "Well, "The Beat Goes On" is a biggie.
-I mean, it was a nothing song, and then the bass line kind of made that.
-But you'd have to say all of them.
-There's only a certain song, like "You've Lost That Lovin' Feelin'" that was guaranteed to be a hit because it was a great song.
-But about 95% of that stuff would not have been a hit without us, that's true."

 The recording session for the song was held on December 13, 1966 at the Gold Star Studios in Hollywood, Los Angeles with a backing band of 19 musicians from The Wrecking Crew.
 After a two and a half hour session to record the song, guitarist Barney Kessel is reported to have stood up and proclaimed, "Never have so many played so little for so much."

-The song was sung at Sonny Bono's funeral, and the phrase "And the beat goes on" appears on his tombstone.

-AllMusic highlighted this track in its review of the In Case You're in Love album.

 The song's lyrics deal mainly with current events of the time, with the refrain "(And) the beat goes on, the beat goes on" following each verse.